 - Trends to see what’s popular on Pinterest

-Keep in mind that the data Pinterest provides in analytics is an estimate.
-Some charts require a minimum amount of information to display.
+Note: The data Pinterest provides in analytics is an estimate.
+Some charts need a minimum amount of information to display.

 General Pinterest analytics